LauGuillardin/LauGuillardin.github.io/talks.md

 ---
 layout: page
-title: Talks
+title: Talks and other contributions
 ---

-Here is a list of my talks and posters:
+## Here is a list of talks and posters presented at scientific conferences

 - **IX International Symposium SRUK/CERU** Presentation: **From forest inventory to genotyping: How to increase forest diversity while timbering?**
 [Slides](/static/ppt/SRUK-conference-2022-OX-LG.pdf){: .btn}